-- 6.6.1 A new project may be introduced into the programme where either: - sufficient underspend is identified from within the Partners existing programme of LGF projects: or
+- 6.5.1 A new project may be introduced into the programme where either: - (i) sufficient underspend is identified from within the Partners existing programme of LGF projects: or - (ii) where it is not possible to progress with a project which is identified in the LGF programme, but which has not yet been awarded funding by the Accountability Board. - Once the available LGF has been identified and has been brought to the attention of the Accountability Board and Federated Board, the Partner should present options for the reallocation of LGF to an existing or new project. - 6.5.3 In the first instance, the identification of new LGF projects must be considered by the Federated Board based on the Federated Board's pipeline of projects or the report to the Federated Board must explain why the project is being prioritised over alternative proposals included within the Federated Board's pipeline of projects.
+The process for prioritising a proposed intervention must be published as part of the decision making process by the Federated Board - 6.5.4 If the Federated Board recommends the re-allocation of LGF to a project which has not been approved by the SELEP Accountability Board to date or a project which is not currently identified as an LGF project, the Project Business Case will be required to complete the ITE review process, as set out in section 5.7, in advance of the decision to re-allocate funding to the project and the funding decision being taken by the Board.

-- (ii) where it is not possible to progress with a project which is identified in the LGF programme, but which has not yet been awarded funding by the Accountability Board. - 6.6.2 Once the available LGF has been identified and has been brought to the attention of the Accountability Board and Federated Board, the Partner should present options for the re-allocation of LGF to an existing or new project. - 6.6.3 In the first instance, the identification of new LGF projects must be considered by the Federated Board based on the Federated Board's pipeline of projects or the report to the Federated Board must explain why the project is being prioritised over alternative proposals included within the Federated Board's pipeline of projects.
-The process for prioritising a proposed intervention must be published as part of the decision making process by the Federated Board - 6.6.4 If the Federated Board recommends the re-allocation of LGF to a project which has not been approved by the SELEP Accountability Board to date or a project which is not currently identified as an LGF project, the Project Business Case will be required to complete the ITE review process, as set out in section 5.6 below, in advance of the decision to re-allocate funding to the project and the funding decision being taken by the Board.
+6.6 Approving changes to LGF projects

-6.7 Approving changes to LGF and GPF Capital projects
+Any variations to a project's costs, scope, outcomes or outputs from the information specified in the Business Case must be reported to the Accountability Board.
+The following changes would require approval by the Board:

-- 6.7.1 Any variations to a project's costs, scope, outcomes or outputs from the information specified in the Business Case must be reported to the Accountability Board.
-The following changes would require approval by the Board: - (a) Cancellation of a project that is included in the agreed capital programme; - (b) Inclusion of a project not included in the agreed capital programme; - (c) Moving forward of a project previously programmed to start in later years; - (d) Delays to project start or end dates of more than six months; - (e) All changes to LGF or GPF allocations above the 10% threshold; - (f) Any re-profiling of LGF or GPF between financial years; - (g) Any changes to total project costs above a 30% or a £500,000 threshold which are identified prior to the construction contract award; and - (h) Any substantial changes to the expected project benefits, outputs and outcomes as agreed in the business case which may detrimentally impact on the Value for Money assessment.
-In such circumstances, it is expected that the business case should be re-evaluated by the ITE. - 6.7.2 The Partner shall not make any change to projects without the Accountability Board's prior approval.
-Such approval shall be notified to the Accountable Body and the Secretariat who will notify and seek approval from the Government, in accordance with such processes and sign-off, as required by the Government. - 6.7.3 The Partner and Accountable Body will abide by any alternative definition of Change and any approval process for reporting Change, as imposed by the Government - 6.7.4 A copy of the Change Request template is available on the SELEP Website.
+- (a) Cancellation of a project that is included in the agreed Local Growth Plan; - (b) Inclusion of a project not included in the agreed Local Growth Plan; - (c) Moving forward of a project previously programmed to start in later years; - (d) Delays to project start or end dates of more than six months; - (e) All changes to LGF allocations above the 10% threshold; - (f) Any re-profiling of LGF between financial years; - (g) Any changes to total project costs above a 30% or a £500,000 threshold which are identified prior to the construction contract award; - (h) Any substantial changes to the expected project benefits, outputs and outcomes as agreed in the business case which may detrimentally impact on the Value for Money assessment.
+In such circumstances, it is expected that the business case should be re-evaluated by the ITE; and - (i) Any further changes as may be defined by the Government. - 6.6.2 The Partner shall not make any change to projects without the Accountability Board's prior approval.
+Such approval shall be notified to the Accountable Body and the Secretariat who will notify and seek approval from the Government, in accordance with such processes and sign-off, as required by the Government. - 6.6.3 The Partner and Accountable Body will abide by any alternative definition of Change and any approval process for reporting Change, as imposed by the Government - 6.6.4 A copy of the Change Request template is available on the SELEP Website.